Sidi Ghanem, Chichaoua Province

-Sidi Ghanem is a town and commune in Chichaoua Province of the Marrakech-Tensift-Al Haouz region of Morocco.
+Sidi Ghanem is a town and commune in Chichaoua Province of the Marrakesh-Tensift-Al Haouz region of Morocco.
 At the time of the 2004 census, the commune had a total population of 8,667 people living in 1,720 households.
-Sidi Ghanem is well-known as a vibrant and rich cultural place to visit, it's 40 min drive from Marrakech the city.
+Sidi Ghanem is well-known as a vibrant and rich cultural place to visit, it's 40 min drive from Marrakesh the city.